 We periodically review the appropriateness of this peer group.
 It typically has changed when such events as acquisitions and spin-offs have occurred.
-The peer group companies listed below, which remained unchanged in 2013, were selected in 2010 using the following criteria:
+The criteria used to select the peer group companies listed below, which remained unchanged in 2014, were primarily, but not exclusively:

-- · Direct competitors; - · Companies with which we compete for talent, customers and capital; and - Companies with revenues ranging between 50% and 200% of AutoZone's revenues.
+- Direct competitors; - · Companies with which we compete for talent, customers and capital; and - Companies with revenues ranging between 50% and 200% of AutoZone's revenues.